 - ◊◊◊◊ Beech Alpin Inn.
 Beech Mountain, http://www.beechalpen.com/index.php/alpen-restaurant-bar/

-- This place is a really enjoyable, slightly upper scale restaurant that won’t disappoint.
+- This place is a really enjoyable, it tries to be a slightly upper scale restaurant that won’t disappoint.
 The service is always fantastic.
 The trout is always spot on.
 And if you’re there in the summer, go early on Sunday evening, get a table outside and enjoy some live music.
 This place always delivers a great experience.

 - ◊◊◊◊◊ Ramble Juice and Ice Cream.
 Banner Elk, https://www.facebook.com/Ramble-Juice-Ice-Cream